-For apprentices under the age of 25, the Apprentice Upper Secondary Threshold is also £967 per week.
+For apprentices under the age of 25, the apprentice upper secondary threshold is also £967 per week.
 This means that employers will not be required to pay employer Class 1 NICs in respect of the wages they pay to apprentice employees under the age of 25 up to £967 per week.

-A NICs relief is available for employers who hire armed forces veterans in tax years 2021/22, 2022/23 and 2023/24.
+A NICs relief is available for employers who hire armed forces veterans in tax years 2021/22, 2022/23, 2023/24 and 2024/25.
 This relief applies in respect of employer Class 1 NICs on the earnings paid to qualifying armed forces veterans.
-The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the Upper Secondary Threshold (£967 per week).
+The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the upper secondary threshold (£967 per week).

 There is also a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in a single designated Freeport tax site in which the employer has business premises.
 This relief applies a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid to each qualifying employee.
-The relief is only available for employees who begin their employment between 6 April 2022 and 5 April 2026 and is available for a period of three years per employee.
+The relief is available for a period of three years per new employee.

-At Spring Budget 2023, the government announced that there will be a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in designated Investment Zones tax sites in which the employer has physical premises.
-This relief will apply a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid to each qualifying employee.
-This relief will be available for a period of three years per employee; the commencement date and end date for this relief have yet to be confirmed.
+At Spring Budget 2023, the government announced a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in designated Investment Zones tax sites in which the employer has physical premises.
+This relief applies a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid to each qualifying employee.
+This relief will be available for a period of three years per new employee.